Thailand Packing Guide: What You Shouldn’t Forget on Your Packing List

 5. Universal Adapter

-Not only is universal adaptors great for Thailand, but just for general travel as well!
+Not only are universal adaptors great for Thailand, but just for general travel as well!
 This universal adaptor allowed us to visit the UK, Europe, and Southeast Asia with no problem!

 Women Thailand Packing Guide